andrew/ultimate-awesome/README.md

 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [awesome-andalucia](https://github.com/geiserx/awesome-andalucia) - Una selección de software open source que da soporte específico a Andalucía.
 - [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
 This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
 Essential for computer science studen.
-- [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
-This repository features a curated collection of free educational resources covering various CS topics.
-With an interactive online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.